 Create Your Own Itinerary

-It is important to plan your itinerary before the festival.
-In 2024 there are over 40 films being shown over four days at OFF.
-It is a sure bet that if you do not lay out a schedule you will be disappointed.
-Some of them are shown more than once and in different locations, so plan ahead and carry your itinerary with you.
+It is recommended that you plan your itinerary before the start of the festival.
+In 2025, there are over 60 films being shown over four days.
+It is a sure bet that if you do not lay out your schedule you will be disappointed.
+Some of them are shown more than once and in different locations, so plan out your schedule and carry your itinerary with you.

-If you are still not sure which docs to watch, keep an eye out for the judges’ awards.
+Not sure which documentaries to watch?
+Keep an eye out for the judges’ awards.
 Awards are generally announced a week or two before the festival.

 Up-To-Date Information